DataDog/documentation/content/en/security/cloud_security_management/guide/active-protection.md

 #### Everywhere

-The rule applies to all services, hosts, images, etc.
+The rule applies to all services, hosts, and images.

 #### Custom